DHTMLX/docs-suite/docs/tree/initialization_of_dhtmlxtree.md

 Unpack the downloaded package into a folder of your project.

 After that, create an HTML file and place full paths to JS and CSS files of DHTMLX Tree into the header of the created file.
-The Tree component can be used standalone or as a part of the Suite library.
+The Tree component can be used standalone or as part of the Suite library.

 **If you use DHTMLX Tree standalone**, you need to include 2 files: